 You can change the user or Administrator password.

-You should have a working Windows XP virtual machine on your Windows 11/10 physical computer by now.
+You should have a working Windows XP virtual machine on your Windows 11/10 physical computer.
 It is highly recommended to take a snapshot before you make any changes.

-Since VirtualBox guest additions are installed on this VM, you can transfer the files/folders between the host and the guest virtual machine quickly.
-It should be easy to test the legacy applications, games and any other activities which require Windows XP on the latest Windows 11 computer.
+Since VirtualBox guest additions are installed on this VM, you can quickly transfer the files/folders between the host and the guest virtual machine.
+It should be easy to test the legacy applications, games and other activities requiring Windows XP on the latest Windows 11 computer.

 Hello.
 Windows does not start, it just shows black screen.